Rangers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Rangers have a record of 6-3.
+- The Rangers have been the underdog just one time in the past 10 contests and won that game.

-- When it comes to hitting the over, the Rangers and their opponents are 4-6-0 in their last 10 games with a total.
+- When it comes to the over/under, the Rangers and their opponents are 4-6-0 in their last 10 games.

-- Oddsmakers have not set a spread for any of the Rangers' last 10 games.
-Texas and its opponent have finished below the over/under in three consecutive games, with the average total established by sportsbooks during that stretch being 9.

 Rangers Betting Records & Stats